 Economic abuse exists in approximately 98% of all domestic violence situations.

-Whatever form it takes, economic control is one more way to keep someone in an abusive relationship.
+Economic control is one more way to keep someone in an abusive relationship.
 This is especially true when there are children involved, and the fear of poverty and homelessness loom large.

 A critical element of URI's economic empowerment program is the Working Internship Network (WIN).
 WIN gives participants an opportunity to learn marketable skills and gain experience in professional work environments with the ultimate goal of empowering survivors to maintain their independence and freedom from abuse.
 Participants go through an intensive multi-week course where they receive professional development training, work on their resumes, learn where to search for employment opportunities and how to navigate a job interview.
 WIN participants are then placed in paid internships based on their skills and interests and receive ongoing support and guidance throughout their internship.

 Those who have gone through the WIN program consistently say that the experience built their confidence in their abilities and future.
-For many of our survivors, this is the first time they have had the opportunity to focus on a career.
+For many of our survivors, it is the first time they have had the opportunity to focus on a career.

 Learn more about economic abuse: